Quality Payments – NHS 111 Directory of Services

 How to achieve this quality criterion

-For the June 2018 declaration, contractors are required to edit or confirm the information about their pharmacy is correct on the DoS profile updater by 11:59pm on 29th June 2018 to meet the quality criterion.
+For the February 2019 review point, contractors are required to edit or confirm the information about their pharmacy is correct on the DoS profile updater by 11:59pm on 15th February 2019 to meet the quality criterion.
 Any changes and additional information, or confirmation that the profiles are accurate can be input directly into the DoS Profile Updater.
 This process is the same for ‘bricks and mortar’ pharmacies and distance selling pharmacies.

 Once the pharmacy’s details on the DoS profile updater have been submitted, the contractor will receive an email to confirm this.
 This email should be retained as evidence of meeting the DoS quality criterion.